funkman1/nexusACR/README.md

 &nbsp;&nbsp;&nbsp;**5.10)** Select a blob store that will hold our cache images, if you don't have a blob store created yet, go to blob stores, and create a file or S3 store.

-&nbsp;&nbsp;&nbsp;**5.11)** Lastly, click authentication for HTTP at the bottom of the form and type the Service Principal ID and password we configured from earlier here.
+&nbsp;&nbsp;&nbsp;**5.11)** **Lastly, click authentication for HTTP at the bottom of the form and type the Service Principal ID and password we configured from earlier here.
+Make sure to use the credentials linked to an arcpull service principal**

 &nbsp;&nbsp;&nbsp;**5.12)** I left everything else as default.